Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Phantom Divide Crossing and Quintom Model

-A transition of the dark energy equation-of-state parameter through $w=-1$ is strongly constrained by fundamental consistency conditions.
+A transition of the dark energy equation of state parameter through $w=-1$ is strongly constrained by fundamental consistency conditions.
 To illustrate this, consider a single scalar degree of freedom $\phi$ minimally coupled to gravity, with a general Lagrangian density

 The associated energy density and pressure are

 yielding the effective equation of state

 Reaching the phantom divide $w=-1$ requires the condition $F_X=0$.
 However, the propagation of scalar fluctuations is governed by the adiabatic sound speed,